W3ndige/rootnetsec.github.io/_posts/2018-02-03-sharifctf-client01.md

 89 4E 47 0D 0A 1A 0A 00 00 00 0D 49 48 44 52 00 00 03 E8 00 00 00 C8 04 03 00 00 00 89 C9 D6 7C 00 00 00 1B 50 4C 54 45 00 00 00 FF FF FF 5F 5F 5F 9F 9F 9F BF BF BF DF DF DF 7F 7F 7F 3F 3F 3F 1F 1F 1F AD A0 D6 E1 00 00 00 09 70 48 59 73 00 00 0E C4 00 00 0E C4 01 95 2B 0E 1B 00 00 0E FC 49 44 41 54 78
 {% endhighlight %}

-If you look closely, you'll see slighlty broken ***PNG*** header which is `89 50 4E 47 0D 0A 1A 0A`.
+If you look closely, you'll see slightly broken ***PNG*** header which is `89 50 4E 47 0D 0A 1A 0A`.
 Let's modify ours, by adding value `50`, copying the whole hexdump from bless and creating a new file with the copied content.

 ![Flag](/img/sharifctf/client01-flag.png){:class="img-responsive center-block"}